 Does protein raise blood sugar?

-If you are injecting insulin, you may need to top up with some extra so you can metabolise the protein to repair your muscles while also keeping your blood sugars stable.
+If you are injecting insulin, you may need to top up with some extra insulin so you can metabolise the protein to repair your muscles while also keeping your blood sugars stable.
 Avoiding protein can lead to a reduced metabolic rate and reduced satiety.

 Insulin response to fat

 Higher fat foods tend to cause a smaller insulin response.
-However, there is still some insulin response (even over the first three hours) (see interactive Tableau version of this chart here).
+However, there is still a small insulin response, even over the two-three hours (see Tableau version here).

 Fat is the last macronutrient to be burned (after alcohol, ketones, excess protein and carbohydrate).
 Fat is easily converted to energy or stored, so only a small amount of insulin is required to store any fat that is left over.

-The more body fat you have, the more insulin will be required to keep our body fat locked away in storage.
+The more body fat you have, the more insulin you will require to keep your body fat locked away in storage.
 This is why many people who are obese also have high fasting insulin levels.
 It is not that insulin is causing them to be fat but rather that their pancreas is working overtime to keep insulin high to hold their fat in storage.

 If your goal is fat loss, then you need to find a way of eating that allows you to be satisfied with less energy.
 Your fasting insulin levels will reduce as your body fat levels decrease.